How to Brew Irish Stout at Home (Beginner-Friendly Guide)

 Instructions

-- Sanitize everything that will touch your beer to avoid contamination.
+- Sanitize anything that will touch the beer.
+This step prevents contamination and keeps unwanted bacteria out of your batch.
 Use a no-rinse sanitizer and make sure your fermenter, spoon, and siphoning equipment are completely clean before starting.

 - In a large brew kettle, heat 3 gallons of water to about 160°F. Add the roasted barley, chocolate malt, and flaked barley in a mesh bag.
-Let them steep for 20 minutes, like making tea, to extract the rich color and flavor.
+Let them steep for about 20 minutes so the grains release their color and roasted flavor.
 Remove the grains and let them drain into the pot before discarding them.1 lb Roasted Barley, 0.5 lb Chocolate Malt, 0.5 lb Flaked Barley

 - Increase the heat and bring the water to a gentle boil.
-Remove from heat and stir in the dry malt extract (DME) until fully dissolved.
-Return the mixture to a boil.
-Be careful—boilovers can happen fast!6.6 lbs Light Dry Malt Extract
+Remove from heat and stir in the dry malt extract (DME) until fully dissolved.6.6 lbs Light Dry Malt Extract

 - At 60 minutes: Add 1 oz East Kent Goldings hops for bitterness.1 oz East Kent Goldings Hops